Hurricane Erin still stirring up dangerous waves while it moves away from the East Coast

 The storm will continue to bring the threat of dangerous rip currents and coastal flooding into the weekend from the Carolinas to New England even as forecasters predict it will gradually weaken.
 Despite being twice the size of an average hurricane, Erin so far has managed to thread the needle through the Atlantic between the East Coast and several island nations, limiting its destructiveness.

-Tropical storm warnings remained active along the coasts of North Carolina and Virginia and the island of Bermuda, where residents and tourists were told to stay out of the water through Friday.
+A tropical storm warning remained active on the island of Bermuda, where residents and tourists were told to stay out of the water through Friday.
+The tropical storm warning along the coast of North Carolina was changed to a storm surge warning to reflect the threat of rising water, while the one along Virginia's coast had been discontinued.

 New York and New England feel Erin's impact